bgreg/humanist-errors/README.md

 	require 'humanist_errors'
 	require 'humanist_errors/monkey'

 Thats it!
-No when ruby tries to evaluate an error like when you say: `1/0` you will see a new error message.
+Now when ruby tries to evaluate an error like when you say: `1/0` you will see a new error message.

-Now, if you only want to see new errors in an isolated area you can include the library and execute your code inside a special code block.
+If you only want to see new errors in an isolated area you can include the library and execute your code inside a special code block.

 1. Add these require statements to your file: